sonikajanagill/mlops-factory-templates/README.md

 ## Contributing

 Pull requests are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md).
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.